collectiveidea/twirp-rails/README.md

 ## Bonus Features

-Outside the Twirp spec, this is some extra magic.
+Outside the [Twirp spec](https://twitchtv.github.io/twirp/docs/spec_v7.html), we have some (optional) extra magic.
 They might be useful to you, but you can easily ignore them too.

 ### Basic Caching with ETags/If-None-Match Headers